Elao/ErrorNotifierBundle/README.md

                                - d
 ```

-Default value is 1.
-(MAX_DEPTH const)
+Default value is 1 (MAX_DEPTH const).

-### How to ignore sending HTTP errors if request comes from any of given IPs ?
+### How to ignore sending HTTP errors if request comes from any of given IPs?

 If you want to ignore sending HTTP errors if the request comes from specific IPs, you can now specify the list of ignored IPs.